ElloRabyndra/MarketPlaceManagement/README.md

    - **Password**: `123456`

 After logging in, you will be directed to the main dashboard where you can add, edit, or delete products, and toggle between light/dark mode.

-## 🧭 Future Development

-This project is actively being developed.
-Upcoming features and improvements include:

-- 🔗 **User–Product Relationship**: Each user will have their own product list, ensuring data separation.